cosmicLinux/BaCoN-II/README.md

 <img src="https://github.com/cosmicLinux/BaCoN-II/assets/142009018/a89b264c-d848-4ac6-805d-e5ad050c6c8c"
      width="300" />

 The Cosmic Variance is still modelled as Gaussian noise on large scales.
-Shot noise is also a Gaussian noise, though we recommend to leave it out.
+Shot noise is also optional, though we leave it out by default as the spectra are of dark matter.

 ## Data structure
-Get the spectra from here and put them into the data folder.
+Get the spectra from [here](https://zenodo.org/records/10628849) and put them into the data folder.
 The random spectra included in the data folders here are the updated random class from the second paper.
 Copy the normalisation file ```planck_ee2.txt``` from the ```data/normalisation/``` folder into the train and test data folders.
 The resulting data structure should look like this:

 ```bash
 data/train_data/